 Keep in mind that work you have produced by or using artificial intelligence (AI) such as ChatGPT, for example, may be considered fraud or plagiarism.
-You can read more about this in the Handbook on academic integrity for students at the Student Portal (bottom left of the page about the Students' charts and regulations) of the degree programme.
+You can read more about this in the Handbook on academic integrity for students [link].